pbeltram/Enclustra/fpga/README.md

 NOTE: Some HW patching on AD-FMCOMMS3 board is needed.

 **Important NOTE:**
 **You can destroy your HW boards by HW patching!**
 You must know and be aware of what you are doing.
 If you are not, than don't do it.
-Complete and whole resposability on HW patching results is yours.
+Complete and whole responsibility on HW patching results is yours.
 You have been warned.

 If still interested, see [README.md](./xu8_fmcomms3/README.md).
 ![xu8_fmcomms3](./xu8_fmcomms3.jpg)
 ![Analog OSC](./xu8_fmcomms3_osc.png)
 ![Analog OSC loopback FFT](./xu8_fmcomms3_osc_fft.png)